lando/docs/guides/access-by-other-devices.md

   button: Sign me up!
 ---

+# Accessing Lando from Other Devices on Your Local Network

 You may want to use another device (e.g., a smartphone or tablet) to test your Lando app.
 You can access your lando app easily from another device as follows.

 ## Changing the Bind